JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 With the [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) UI framework, you can push the code-sharing capabilities of Kotlin Multiplatform beyond application logic.
-You can implement the user interface once and then use it for all the platforms you target – iOS, Android, desktop, and web.
+You can implement the user interface once and then use it for all the platforms supported by Compose Multiplatform.

-In this tutorial, you will build a sample application that runs on Android, iOS, and desktop.
+In this tutorial, you will build a sample application that runs on Android, iOS, desktop, and web.
 To create a user interface, you will use the Compose Multiplatform framework and learn about its basics: composable functions, themes, layouts, events, and modifiers.